Player

 Kurtenbach turned professional in 1957-58, signing with the Vancouver Canucks of the WHL and earned Rookie of the Year honours.
 The majority of his early professional career would be spent in the minors, splitting time between the AHL with Buffalo, Springfield and Providence, and the WHL with San Francisco where he did help them win the league championship.
 In 1965-66, he became a member of the Toronto Maple Leafs and the following year he joined the New York Rangers, where he spent four seasons.
 Kurtenbach was obtained by the Canucks and was named the franchise's first NHL captain.
 Kurtenbach retired from the NHL after four seasons with Vancouver.

 In 2010, Kurtenbach was the first Canucks player inducted into the team's Ring of Honour.
-And in 2012 was inducted into the Saskatchewan Sports Hall of Fame.
+In 2012, he was inducted into the Saskatchewan Sports Hall of Fame.